2015 United Kingdom general election in Northern Ireland

 The 2015 United Kingdom general election in Northern Ireland was held on 7 May 2015 and all 18 seats were contested.
 1,236,765 people were eligible to vote, up 67,581 from the 2010 general election.
 58.45% of eligible voters turned out, an increase of half a percentage point from the last general election.
 This election saw the return of Ulster Unionists to the House of Commons, after they targeted 4 seats but secured 2.

 Debate

 A political debate was held between the leaders of the five main parties in Northern Ireland: the Democratic Unionist Party, Sinn Féin, the Ulster Unionist Party, Social Democratic and Labour Party and Alliance Party of Northern Ireland as part of BBC Newsnight on 16 April 2015.

 Constituencies and MPs

-Northern Ireland returned eighteen members of parliament to House of Commons, one for each of its 18 parliamentary constituencies.
+Northern Ireland returned eighteen members of parliament to the House of Commons, one for each of its 18 parliamentary constituencies.

 Results

 In total, three seats changed hands in Northern Ireland – Belfast East, Fermanagh and South Tyrone and South Antrim.